Numaizatul03/GROUP4_CSEB5223_OLMS/README.md

 # 9. Continuous Integration Rules

-The Online Shopping Management System shall use GitHub to manage and integrate work contributed by different team members.
+The Online Local Mart System shall use GitHub to manage and integrate work contributed by different team members.

 - Each team member shall work on a separate branch for their assigned tasks.
 - Team members shall not commit directly to the `main` branch.